dhruvja/ephemeral-rollups-spl/README.md

 - `token_escrow_delegate` -> Delegate the `TokenEscrow` into the ER (becomes unusable on-chain)
 - `token_escrow_undelegate` -> Undelegate the `TokenEscrow` back out from the ER (becomes usable again on-chain)

-A typical example workflow could look like this:
+A typical example scenario could look like this:

 1) `token_escrow_create` is called on chain for `wallet1`, creating a `wallet1_token_escrow`
 2) `token_escrow_deposit` is called on chain, depositing some tokens into `wallet1_token_escrow`